How ‘Music from ‘The Elder” Became Kiss’ Most Controversial LP

 Without a doubt the weirdest record Kiss ever made, Music From 'The Elder' arrived on Nov.
 10, 1981, at an extremely troubled time in Kiss' career.

 Their '70s reign as kings of sold-out arena shows had suddenly dried up, partially because two pop- and disco- influenced records (1979's Dynasty and 1980's Unmasked) alienated their original fans and failed to connect with the mainstream.
 In addition, founding drummer Peter Criss had recently publicly departed the group, and lead guitarist Ace Frehley was threatening to do the same.

-Eager to reverse their fortunes, Kiss brought in producer Bob Ezrin, who had helped them create 1976’s smash hit album Destroyer, and set out to make a back-to-basics rock record to win back their original followers.
-Instead, the project took a turn into some very strange territory.
+Eager to reverse their fortunes, Kiss brought in producer Bob Ezrin, who had helped them create 1976's smash hit album Destroyer.
+At first, the plan was to make a back-to-basics rock album to reach out to their original followers.
+But then the project took a turn into some very strange territory.

 Turns out, Ezrin was still riding high on the success of his last project, Pink Floyd's ambitious and mega-successful concept album The Wall.
 He convinced Kiss to try their hand at creating a similar record, filled with woodwinds, a string section and an overarching (if maddeningly vague) story line about a young medieval boy's journey to become a noble warrior of some sort.